 Hence, 2 : 9 = 10 : 45.

-Note: The number that you can use to find a ratio that is proportional to 2 : 9 is arbitrary.
+Note: The number you can use to find a proportional ratio to 2 : 9 is arbitrary.
 If we multiply the numbers in 2 : 9 by the same number, we will come up with a ratio that is proportional to 2 : 9.
 In this example, I just arbitrarily used 5.
-You may use any number and multiply it to the numbers in 2 : 9 and you will come up with a ratio that is proportional to it.
+You may use any number and multiply it by the numbers in 2 : 9, and you will come up with a ratio that is proportional to it.
 For example, I can multiply the numbers of 2 : 9 by 7 and obtain 14 : 63.
-14 : 63 is also proportional with 2 : 9
+14 : 63 is also proportional to 2 : 9

 Parts of a Proportion: Extremes and Means